 - There is a path to the extinguishing of all desires.

 Note: It is important to remember that the Buddha never considered himself to be a god, or a divine being of any type.
 He basically viewed himself as a person showing others ‘the way’ to enlightenment.
-Bailey doesn’t consider Buddha to be a god either.
+Buddhists don’t consider Buddha to be a god either.

 About the Trinity: